 - The Issuer may opt to offer a catastrophic coverage plan.
-Any Issuer offering the catastrophic coverage plan option must comply with Federal law including Section 1302 (e) of the ACA and 45 C.F.R. §156.155; and any applicable State law. - One standardized Platinum plan and up to two non-standardized Platinum plans - Up to three non-standardized Gold plans - Up to three non-standardized Silver plans with the corresponding cost-sharing reduction plans - Up to three non-standardized Bronze plans b.
+Any Issuer offering the catastrophic coverage plan option must comply with Federal law including Section 1302 (e) of the ACA and 45 C.F.R. §156.155; and any applicable State law. - Two non-standardized Platinum plans - Up to three non-standardized Gold plans - One non-standardized Silver plan with the corresponding cost-sharing reduction plans - Up to three non-standardized Bronze plans b.
 SHOP Marketplace